 “If you sell software as a product, you do it once.
 You can’t be sure whether the same customer will buy this software again.
 Besides, you don’t know the exact scale of your product’s use.
 For instance, you Thus, you lose part of the revenue.
 The SaaS business model solves this problem using subscriptions.
-The owners of the SaaS companies know which services their clients use and how often”, says Oleksii Glib, CEO at Acropolium.
+The owners of the SaaS companies know which services their clients use and how often”, says Oleksii Glib, Founder at Acropolium.

 How does the SaaS business model work?
 Read on, and you will find out about its peculiarities and benefits.

 Moreover, we will tell you how to move your application to the cloud and what you should pay attention to while doing it.

 SaaS is a business delivery model in which a company hosts cloud-based software and sells customers access to it.
 The company is responsible for all elements, allowing subscribers to use its product: servers, data, etc. A typical SaaS business model example is Salesforce, a customer relationship management (CRM) platform.